Faithans/MonetMyrtleMentor/README.md

 ## About

 Final project for Hackreactor 2021.
 The Project involved working with a client to develop a full-stack app from the ground up.
 MentorUp is a web application to schedule, plan, and track online mentorship.
-User are flexible to be a mentor or mentee, you can find every single course you fell intrested to attend and message your mentor for further infomation.
+User are flexible to be a mentor to teach or a mentee to learn new knowledge, you can find every single course you fell intrested to attend and message your mentor for further infomation.

 ## Requirements